 Rim Views, Aspens and Meadows - V 55.5 - V113

 This historic trail currently starts in the high desert of 5000’, approximately 20 miles east of its original start at Ft Whipple in Prescott.
 It passes through the site of Ft Verde before climbing to the Mogollon Rim’s tall pines at almost 8000’.
 Its current eastern terminus at the Cottonwood Wash TH is 145 miles and 10,750’ in Accumulated Elevation Gain, from its start.
 The trail spans Prescott, Coconino, and Apache-Sitgreaves.
 National Forests (Trails #64, #130, #140).

 The original eastern portion of this trail from V113 to Ft Apache is a little less known and may have used numerous routes.

 Creation of the Trail

 The Trail was developed as a supply route to Ft.
 Apache from Fort Whipple in Prescott.
-The scouting for trail was started in 1871 with General Crook and a small party leaving Ft Apache heading north, and then traversing the rim to the west, arriving at Ft Whipple on September 6th.
-Actual trail construction began in the spring of 1872 from Ft Whipple (Prescott) and from the Show Low area, both heading towards Ft Verde.
+The scouting for the trail was started in 1871 with General Crook and a small party leaving Ft Apache heading north, and then traversing the rim to the west, arriving at Ft Whipple on September 6th.
+Actual trail construction began in the spring of 1872 from Ft Whipple (Prescott) and the Show Low area, both heading towards Ft Verde.
 By 1873 the first pack train with supplies made the trip from Ft Whipple to Fort Apache.
 One year later the first wagon trains made the journey.